 Tomalchaff Farms is located at 5726 N. 75th Ave.
 Glendale AZ 85303.
 Days & hours for Pumpkin Days follow: Wed.–Thur.
 1–8 pm, Fri.
 1–10 pm, Sat.
 10 am–10 pm, and Sun.
 10 am – 8 pm.

-For serious frights as loud as you can scream, the Arizona Field of Screams, Haunted Corn Maze is also at Tomalchaff Farms, click here for more details.
+Beginning in September, for serious frights as loud as you can scream the Arizona Field of Screams, Haunted Corn Maze is also at Tomalchaff Farms, click here for more details.
 Costs range from $20 – $30 depending on date attending.

 Schnepf Farms is located at 24810 S. Rittenhouse Rd., Queen Creek, 85142.
 The Pumpkin & Chili Party’s hours are as follows: Thurs.
 12-9 pm, Fri.
 12-10 pm, Sat.
 10 am-10 pm, Sun.
 10 am-9 pm.
 Fireworks will shoot off 30 min. prior to close on Friday and Saturday.

-Fun is quaranteed for all, wherever you choose to celebrate the fall season.
+Fun is guaranteed for all, wherever you choose to celebrate the fall season.
 See you at the pumpkin patch!

 For more festivals in October and November in the Phoenix area, click here.